TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/CreateNewDistribution.rst

 Concept of distributions
 ========================

-The distributions are full TYPO3 CMS websites that only need to be unpacked.
+The distributions are full TYPO3 websites that only need to be unpacked.
-They offer a simple and quick introduction to the use of the TYPO3 CMS.
+They offer a simple and quick introduction to the use of the TYPO3.
 The best known distribution is the `Introduction Package <https://extensions.typo3.org/extension/introduction/>`__.
 Distributions are easiest to install via the :ref:`Extension Manager <extension-manager>` (EM) under "Get preconfigured distribution".